Virginia Secession Convention of 1861

-The Virginia Secession Convention of 1861 was called in Richmond to determine whether Virginia would secede from the United States, govern the state during a state of emergency, and write a new Constitution for Virginia, which was subsequently voted down in a referendum under the Confederate Government.
+The Virginia Secession Convention of 1861 was called in the state capital of Richmond to determine whether Virginia would secede from the United States, govern the state during a state of emergency, and write a new Constitution for Virginia, which was subsequently voted down in a referendum under the Confederate Government.

 Background and composition

 Abraham Lincoln's presidential election reflected the nation's sectional divide.
 Before his inauguration, Secessionist assembly majorities in the Deep South states resolved to secede from the United States and form the Confederate States of America if Lincoln won the election.
 Virginia was deeply divided over whether to join them, as were the eight states in the Upper South.

-In May 1861 (Perhaps this date is incorrect.
-By May 1861, Virginia Delegates had already voted twice (1st against and 2nd for secession – see below), and it was put to a public vote and ratified on May 23, 1861), the Virginia Assembly called a special convention for the sole purpose of considering secession from the United States.
-The counties and cities returned a convention of delegates amounting to about one-third for secession and two-thirds Unionist.
+In January 1861, the Virginia Assembly called a special convention for the sole purpose of considering secession from the United States.
+Following an election on February 4, 1861, the counties and cities returned a convention of delegates amounting to about one-third for secession and two-thirds Unionist.
 But the Unionists were divided between those labeled Conditional Unionists who would favor Virginia in the Union only if Lincoln made no move at coercion.
 Those who would then be called Unconditional Unionists were unwavering in their loyalty to the constitutional government of the United States.

 The divisions in Virginia were apparent throughout the Southern United States in the campaigning for the 1860 election for U.S. President.
 Secessionists walked out of the national Democratic Party convention in Charleston and then again in Baltimore, Maryland.
-Those leaving Baltimore reconvened in Richmond to nominate a Southern Democrat, enslaver John C. Breckinridge.
+Those leaving Baltimore reconvened in Richmond to nominate a Southern Democrat, John C. Breckinridge.
 Having divided the once majority Congressional party, Breckinridge won Electoral College votes in seven Deep South states.
 With the addition of Arkansas, Delaware, Maryland, and North Carolina narrowly with 51.5%, Breckinridge won 72 Electoral College votes.

 Secessionists in the South were variously both majorities and minorities in their state legislatures.
 They were influenced by the late political philosopher and South Carolinian U.S. Senator John C. Calhoun, who believed that the South had the right as a "section" of states, to require a "concurrent majority" between themselves and the national majority to choose a U.S. president.
 Without a majority of Southern Electoral College votes, they believed themselves competent to nullify a constitutional election.
 If not constitutionally yet, then as a matter of fairness and in defense of their slave-based civilization when faced with a Republican (Whig) presidency with Abolitionist political allies.